 The pandemic has been a wake-up call for the whole world.
-Forward-thinking health care providers have taken the disruption as an opportunity to take a fresh look at the way they meet changing patient expectations around experience, deliver better patient outcomes and accommodate the needs of their staff.
+Forward-thinking clinics have taken the disruption as an opportunity to take a fresh look at the way they meet changing patient expectations around experience, deliver better patient outcomes and accommodate the needs of their staff.

 #1 The Increased use of remote video services in healthcare